codeceptjs/CodeceptJS/docs/helpers/WebDriverIO.md

 -   `items` **Array&lt;object&gt;** list of items
 -   `option` **[object]** extractValue: set to try to return the .value property of the input items

+# locator

+just press button if no selector is given